Alternatives to cling film that are so good, you will never need it again!

-We have been living without clingfilm for a few years switching to more eco alternatives!
-To start off with I experimented with shower caps (see here), flannels over bowls (see here) and froze pizza dough bases in tea towels (see here), but now we don’t do any of those things.
+We switched to sustainable alternatives for cling film years ago.
+To start off with I experimented with shower caps, flannels over bowls and froze pizza dough bases in tea towels , but now we don’t do any of those things.
 This is what we do to ditch single use clingfilm:

 Please note this article contains affiliate links marked with an asterix.
 If you click through and buy something, it won’t cost you anything extra, but it will help to support the blog – thanks!